Published by Ballantine Books

 Pulitzer Prize–winning investigative journalist Tom Sagan has written hard-hitting articles from hot spots around the world.
 But when one of his stories from the Middle East is exposed as a fraud, his professional reputation crashes and burns.
 Now he lives in virtual exile—haunted by bad decisions and a shocking truth he can never prove: that his downfall was a deliberate act of sabotage by an unknown enemy.
 But before Sagan can end his torment with the squeeze of a trigger, fate intervenes in the form of an enigmatic stranger.
 This stranger forces Sagan to act—and his actions attract the attention of the Magellan Billet, a top-secret corps of the United States Justice Department that deals with America’s most sensitive investigations.
 Sagan suddenly finds himself caught in an international incident, the repercussions of which will shudder not only Washington, D.C., but also Jerusalem.
 Coaxed into a deadly cat-and-mouse game, unsure who’s friend and who’s foe, Sagan is forced to Vienna, Prague, then finally into the Blue Mountains of Jamaica—where his survival hinges on his rewriting everything we know about Christopher Columbus.

-This book was amazing and without a doubt one of the best books I’ve read in a very long time.
+The Columbus Affair by Steve Berry is amazing and without a doubt one of the best books I’ve read in a very long time.
 I have never read a book by Steve Berry prior to this one and I am thrilled I won this one through the GoodReads First Reads giveaways.
 If all of his other books are as good as this one I’m a fan for life.

-I do not understand the criticisms of this book and I have to say, I don’t understand the criticisms.
+I read other reviews of this book and I have to say, I don’t understand the criticisms.
 I had no problem whatsoever with the momentum of the plot.
-As far as I was concerned every character, every tale, every sentence was completely critical to the story.
-I fell in love with some of the characters, even the villainous characters, and I loved the complexity that Mr. Berry built in to each one.
-Tom Sagan, a disgraced former Pulitzer-Prize winning investigative reporter who lost his family and his career, Alle Sagan Becket who felt betrayed and abandoned by her disgraced father and who, seeking acceptance and validity, fell victim to an insane terrorist, Bene Rowe, a man seeking to clarify his own identity while struggling with who his ancestors were and the man he currently is, and Zachariah Simon the insane terrorist who will betray everyone and stop at nothing to incite a war to save his people.
-The story is fantastic and is woven so intricately that I could barely bring myself to ever put the book down.
+As far as I was concerned every character, every tale, every sentence was critical to the story.
+I fell in love with some of the characters (even the villainous ones) and loved the complexity built in to each one.
+Tom Sagan, a disgraced former Pulitzer-Prize winning investigative reporter who lost his family and his career; Alle Sagan Becket who felt betrayed and abandoned by her disgraced father and who, seeking acceptance and validity, fell victim to an insane terrorist; Bene Rowe, a man seeking to clarify his own identity while struggling with who his ancestors were and the man he currently is; and Zachariah Simon the insane terrorist who will betray everyone and stop at nothing to incite a war to save his people.
+The story is fantastic and woven so intricately that I could barely bring myself to ever put the book down.

-I adored the writing style.
-I loved how the story was continually shifting character perspective.
+The writing style may not be for everyone but I loved how the story continually shifted character perspective.
 It keeps the story from becoming stale and created a deeper understanding of the story as a whole.
-It was not a tale of Tom Sagan, or Alle Becket, or Bene Rowe, or Zachariah Simon, it was a tale of all of these characters on different quests to different ends through the same treasure.
+It was not a tale of Tom Sagan, Alle Becket, Bene Rowe, or Zachariah Simon; it was a tale of all of these characters on different quests to different ends through the same treasure.
 I found it reminiscent of the character shifts in William Faulkner’s “As I Lay Dying.”
-I also loved Mr. Berry’s use of choppy shifting sentences.
+I also loved Berry’s use of choppy shifting sentences.
 The choppy sentences, such as: